jfrog/SwampUp2023/JFTD101-Evolving-from-DevOps-to-DevSecOp/lab4-Xray-Adv-Scan/README.md

   - Service exposures

 <br/>
+- From the menu, select option #3 - Pull Docker image or select sample docker image
 - Now select option #2 - `Pull netdata`
 - Repeat the above steps for this image's scan results too

 <br/>

-- Other images that can be pulled from dockerhub that show interesting results:
+- Other images that can be pulled from dockerhub that show interesting results as follows:
+  - From the menu, select option #3 - `Pull Docker image or select sample docker image`
+  - Now select option #5 - `Pull custom image from DockerHub via Artifactory to scan with JFrog Advanced Security`
     - `mvila/npm-addict:production` - this has a malicious package
     - `nginxdemos/hello:latest` - this has a services exposure

 <br/>